How CertScore Verifies Your Credentials

 Verified (Gold Standard)

-What it means: We have cryptographic proof that the credential belongs to you.
+What it means: We have confirmed the credential belongs to you through the issuing platform.

 Full points awarded based on certification tier.